 Andromeda will be a fresh start for the series, while retaining much of its past lore; the move to a fresh galaxy means BioWare can leave behind the decisions you made in the original Mass Effect trilogy.
 To put it bluntly: Mass Effect Andromeda won't acknowledge your choice of ME3 ending.

-Mass Effect Andromeda story - expect new races, planets and a ship
+Mass Effect Andromeda story - new setting, timeframe, leaks and leads

 It's worth remembering that BioWare told Eurogamer at E3 this year that some information which had leaked is now outdated.
 However, other details from the marketing survey have also been proven correct, such as the name of your new Normandy-esque ship, the Tempest, and the generic name given to your hero - Pathfinder.